Apocalypse96/NOMADish/README.md

 - Suggested wine pairings and seasonal specialties
 - Provided insider tips for reservation strategies

-## 🤝 Contributing

-Feel free to:

-- Add support for more dietary restrictions
-- Improve the YAML workflow configuration
-- Add new output formats (PDF, HTML)
-- Enhance error handling and retry logic

-## 📞 Support

-If you encounter issues:

-1. Check the troubleshooting section above
-2. Verify your API key and internet connection
-3. Try running with default parameters first
-4. Check the generated JSON files for partial results

 ## 🏗️ Built With

 - **[Julep](https://julep.ai)**: AI workflow orchestration platform